Why an Eat/Wake/Sleep Cycle Works to Get Baby Sleeping

 You are laying a foundation with your eat wake sleep cycle.
 Think about toddler sleep.
 A toddler takes one or two naps a day.
 A toddler eats more than one or two times a day.
 You have to be able to move away from this eat wake sleep cycle over time.

-Many, many years ago, I inquired of Anne Marie Ezzo (wife of Gary Ezzo, author of On Becoming Babywise) and got some interesting thoughts on this topic I hadn’t ever thought of.
+Many, many years ago, I inquired of Anne Marie Ezzo (wife of Gary Ezzo, author of Preparation for Parenting (and co-author of On Becoming Babywise) and got some interesting thoughts on this topic I hadn’t ever thought of.

 She said you don’t have to feed babies right when they wake up to stick to your eat/wake/sleep cycle.
 You can wait 10-15 minutes before feeding and that is fine.
 That is, if your baby will wait.
 A lot of babies are very hungry and ready for food when they wake up–that is how my Brayden was.
 Newborn sleep is long.
 The newborn sleep cycle is more of a eat/change diaper/sleep cycle.
 Or a “fight to keep newborn awake to eat” cycle.
 As your newborn gets older, that changes and your baby will stay awake.